Withdrawal

 Missed the Deadline?

-If eligible, complete the Appeal Form and submit to Registrar@SouthernCT.edu no later than 30 days following the end of the semester under appeal.
+You may submit an Appeal Form to Registrar@SouthernCT.edu within 30 days following the end of the semester under appeal.
+To be eligible for an appeal, you must:

-• Grades: Students will be withdrawn from all in-progress courses if the withdrawal form is received during the first 12 weeks of the semester (see Withdrawal Deadlines for shorter terms).
-Withdrawn courses do appear on the student transcript with a 'W' grade, but do not impact a student's grade point average.
-Students who submit the form after the withdrawal deadline will be issued a final grade by their instructors.
+• After the drop period has ended, if the withdrawal form is submitted during the first 12 weeks of the semester (or within the withdrawal deadlines for shorter terms), you will be withdrawn from all in-progress courses.
+Withdrawn courses appear on the transcript with a 'W' grade, but do not impact the GPA.

-• Housing: Students who live on campus must completely move out of the residence hall within 48 hours of submitting their Withdrawal form.
+• Residential students must vacate your residence hall within 48 hours of submitting your withdrawal form.

 How to submit a University Withdrawal